pkp/pkp-docs/indexing-guide/en/about-indexes.md

+---
+title: About Indexes and Databases
+showPageTOC: true
+---

 # About Indexes and Databases

 Indexes and databases are online, searchable collections of information.
 There are a variety of indexes and databases with different access models, content collection models, and content  standards.
 Some examples include: